oxylabs/selenium-proxy-integration-java/README.md

 `driver` is an instance of Chrome Driver.

-Write your code to use the Chrome Driver now.
+Now, you should write your code to use the Chrome Driver.

 Before exiting, remember to close the driver and stop the proxy: